NALTP/Rules/README.md

     - (a) For each week there will be one match consisting of five games.
     - (b) Maps and starting color:
       - (i) Maps may be played in any order so long as the correct maps and colors are played that week.
 Changes in map order require captains agreement.
-      - (ii) Major league:
-        - (1) Maps will follow the schedule posted by the CRC.
-          - (aa) In Season 31, each match will have 2 maps in the following format.
-Each letter represents a unique map.
-            - (I) Week 1: AABBA;
-            - (II) Week 2: CCDDC;
-            - (III) Week 3: EEFFE;
-            - (IV) Week 4: FFGGF;
-            - (V) Week 5: GGEEG;
-            - (VI) Week 6: HHIIH;
-            - (VII) Week 7: BBAAB;
-        - (2) Team colors will alternate RBRBR for each match.
-          - (aa) The CRC will balance colors as much as possible and publish assignments with the full schedule for the season.
-      - (iii) Minor league:
-        - (1) Maps will follow the schedule posted by the CRC.
-          - (aa) In Season 31, each match will have 2 maps in the following format.
-Each letter represents a unique map.
-            - (I) Week 1: AABBA;
-            - (II) Week 2: CCDDC;
-            - (III) Week 3: EEFFE;
-            - (IV) Week 4: GGHHG;
-            - (V) Week 5: IIJJI;
-            - (VI) Week 6: KKLLK;
-        - (2) Team colors will alternate RBRBR for each match.
-          - (aa) The CRC will balance colors as much as possible and publish assignments with the full schedule for the season.
-      - (iv) Novice league:
-        - (1) Maps will follow the schedule posted by the CRC.
+      - (ii) Maps will follow the schedule posted by the CRC.
-          - (aa) In Season 31, each match will have 2 maps in the following format.
-Each letter represents a unique map.
+        - (1) In Season 32, each match will have 2 maps in the following format with each week 2-7 also including a home map, Minors will skip the below week 1.
+Each letter represents a unique map with the letter H representing a home map.
-            - (I) Week 1: AABBA;
+          - (aa) Week 1: AABBA;
-            - (II) Week 2: CCDDC;
+          - (bb) Week 2: HBBCC;
-            - (III) Week 3: EEFFE;
+          - (cc) Week 3: HDDEE;
-            - (IV) Week 4: GGHHG;
+          - (dd) Week 4: HEEFF;
-            - (V) Week 5: IIJJI;
+          - (ee) Week 5: HFFGG;
-            - (VI) Week 6: KKLLK;
+          - (ff) Week 6: HGGII;
-            - (VII) Week 7: MMNNM;
+          - (gg) Week 7: HJJAA;
-        - (2) Team colors will alternate RBRBR for each match.
+      - (iii) Team colors will alternate RBRBR for each match.
-          - (aa) The CRC will balance colors as much as possible and publish assignments with the full schedule for the season.
+        - (1) The CRC will balance colors as much as possible and publish assignments with the full schedule for the season.
     - (c) Game settings:
       - (i) Capture limit set to none;
       - (ii) Time limit set to 10 minutes;